Preetirai-tech/ipl-web-app/README.md

-# A small python project built to consume the IPL api
+# A small python project built to consume the IPL API